CXwudi/personal-blog-source/content/posts/2024/version-catalog-plugin-wordaround/index.en.md

 ## Conclusion

-The method that utilizes the gradle-buildconfig-plugin or the BuildKonfig plugin is a beautiful workaround for accessing Gradle Version Catalogs from precompiled script plugins.
+The method, that utilizes the gradle-buildconfig-plugin or the BuildKonfig plugin for accessing Gradle Version Catalogs from precompiled script plugins, is a beautiful workaround.
 It is not too hacky, guaranteed to work in any Gradle project, and doesn't have the limitation where it is only accessible from the `plugins {}` block or the `dependencies {}` block.
 It is a great solution for centralizing version management in your Gradle project.

 I hope this workaround can help you in your Gradle project.
 If you have any questions or suggestions, feel free to leave a comment below. 😊